aitorfirm/LOTUXorg/README.md

 * [Video](https://www.youtube.com/watch?v=Sw7Ks9aETqA&t=12s)

 > [!WARNING]\
-> It is quite possible that the update will always fail with error [0x80073712](https://www.youtube.com/watch?v=jWkLaMx1QSE) If I were you, I would wait to update with a big update, I'll stay here :p, I don't give a damn about having stuxnet
+> It is quite possible that the update will always fail with error [0x80073712](https://www.youtube.com/watch?v=jWkLaMx1QSE) If I were you, I would wait to update with a big update, I'll stay here :p, I don't give a damn about having stuxnet.
+Anyway, above is a video that might help you if you don't think the master file table has been corrupted.
+It repairs the crappy image, but from what I can see, this error isn't mostly your fault.

+> [!NOTE]\
+> Even if an official patch is available to address the vulnerability, in practice, many systems are not updated immediately.
+In corporate environments, critical servers, or personal computers, the update can take days, weeks, or even months.
+As long as the system is not patched, the vulnerability remains exploitable.
+A Trojan created after the patch was released can exploit this vulnerability if the victim hasn't applied the update.
+The vulnerability itself is the same and is still considered "0-day" for that victim.
+The security community and analysts consider zero-day vulnerability not only unpatched vulnerabilities, but also patched vulnerabilities that have not yet been widely applied or mitigated in the real world.
+That is, until a patch is widely applied, the vulnerability behaves like a zero-day vulnerability in the real world.

 > 💡 Contact Us: 0x0A1T0R@proton.me